bluetoxin/dememefy/README.md

 <img src="https://miro.medium.com/max/1400/1*khszOCCaCtqZ6jM19uhpiQ.png">
 </p><br>

-Copy all data to config.toml file
+Copy credentials to config.toml file

 <hr>

 <p> This software is under BSD License, so you can do what you want.
 I mean, copy, modify, make money on it, literally everything.
-Contributions are also welcome :)</p>
+Contributions are also welcome.</p>